JuliaImages/Images.jl/doc/core.md

 Here is a list of the properties supported in `core.jl`:

-- colorspace: "RGB", "RGBA", "Gray", "Binary", "24bit", "Lab", "HSV", etc.
+- `colorspace`: "RGB", "RGBA", "Gray", "Binary", "24bit", "Lab", "HSV", etc.
-- colordim: the array dimension used to store color information, or 0 if there is no dimension corresponding to color
+- `colordim`: the array dimension used to store color information, or 0 if there is no dimension corresponding to color
-- timedim: the array dimension used for time (i.e., sequence), or 0 for single images
+- `timedim`: the array dimension used for time (i.e., sequence), or 0 for single images
-- limits: (minvalue,maxvalue) for this type of image (e.g., (0,255) for Uint8
+- `limits`: (minvalue,maxvalue) for this type of image (e.g., (0,255) for Uint8
 images, even if pixels do not reach these values)
-- pixelspacing: the spacing between adjacent pixels along spatial dimensions
+- `pixelspacing`: the spacing between adjacent pixels along spatial dimensions
-- spatialorder: a string naming each spatial dimension, in the storage order of the data array.
+- `spatialorder`: a string naming each spatial dimension, in the storage order of the data array.
 Names can be arbitrary, but the choices "x" and "y" have special meaning (horizontal and vertical, respectively, irrespective of storage order).
 If supplied, you must have one entry per spatial dimension.